-The Company does not have any Shares which are required to be deposited to Demat Suspense Account / Unclaimed Suspense Account.
+The Company does not have any Shares which are required to be deposited to Demat Suspense Account/Unclaimed Suspense Account as on the date of this report.

-DECLARATION BY THE CHAIRMAN AND MANAGING DIRECTOR UNDER REGULATION 34(3) READ WITH PARA (D) OF SCHEDULE V OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015:
+DECLARATION BY THE CHAIRMAN & MANAGING DIRECTOR UNDER REGULATION 34(3) READ WITH PARA (D) OF SCHEDULE V OF SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015:

-Pursuant to the provisions of Regulation 34(3) read with Schedule V (D) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, it is hereby declared that all the Board Members and Senior Management Personnel of Pradeep Metals Limited have affirmed Compliance with the Code of Conduct for the period from April 01, 2022 to March 31, 2023.
+Pursuant to the provisions of Regulation 34(3) read with Schedule V (D) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, it is hereby declared that all the Board Members and Senior Management Personnel of Pradeep Metals Limited have affirmed Compliance with the Code of Conduct for the period from 1st April, 2023 to 31st March, 2024.